 "

-• N°1628 (numerical sequences) : This exercise allows you to practice calculating the sum of the terms of an arithmetic sequence from its common difference and its first term.
+This exercise allows you to practice the calculation of the terms of a geometric sequence from its common ratio and its first term.

 Let (`u_(n)`) be an arithmetic sequence of common difference 6, and of first term `u_(0)= 1`.
 Let S be the sum of `u_(3)` to `u_(25)`.
 S=`u_(3)`+`u_(4)`+`u_(5)`+`. . .`+`u_(25)`.